miroslav-kramar/matools/README.md

 int main() {
-    // Create a scanner struct to hold all necessary context information.
+    // Create a scanner struct to hold all necessary context information. ma_scanner_t sc = ma_scanner_create_default();
-    // Pass a pointer to a stream you want to scan.
-Second argument is delimiter,
-    // pass NULL if you want to split on whitespace. ma_scanner_t sc = ma_scanner_create_default();

     int n;